Lunetten

-Lunetten is a neighbourhood in the southeastern part of the city of Utrecht, that has approximately 12.000 inhabitants.
+Lunetten is a neighbourhood in the southeastern part of the city of Utrecht, which has approximately 12,000 inhabitants.
 It is mainly a residential area, since there is no significant industry present.

+Lunetten has a network of alleyways connecting the inner courtyards of the urban blocks.
+These create a child-friendly neighbourhood with many playing spots.
+There are also many sports facilities within and around Lunetten.

+Lunetten is surrounded by major railroads and highways.
+To cope with the noise and pollution a park was created to surround and insulate the neighbourhood.

+History

 Lunetten was constructed as an urban experiment mostly during the late 1970s and 1980s.
 It was designed and planned by a combination of students of architecture and urban planning and the then foreseen future inhabitants.
 A result of this was the use of a ring-road with many circular bifurcations running back onto themselves or with dead ends.
 In Dutch this is called a Bloemkoolwijk ("Cauliflower-neighbourhood").
 This urban setup results in the whole neighbourhood becoming like a single living street, much like a distinct village within a city.

-Lunetten has a network of alleyways connecting the inner courtyards of the urban blocks.
-This creates a child-friendly neighbourhood with many playing spots.
-There are also many sports facilities within and around Lunetten.

-Lunetten is surrounded by major railroads and highways.
-To cope with the noise and pollution a park was created to surround and insulate the neighbourhood.

-Lunetten has the longest (140 meters) lightweight bridge in the world with a weight of 400 tonnes (Viaduct Nieuwe Houtenseweg).
-This was constructed on the A27 on the weekend of 3 and 4 March 2012.
+Lunetten has the longest (140 meters) lightweight bridge in the world with a weight of 400 tonnes (the Viaduct Nieuwe Houtenseweg).
+This was constructed on the A27 over the weekend of 3 and 4 March 2012.